rbchan/applied-popdy/notes.md

 ## For 2024

+- Use 4-5 questions in the quizzes, instead of 2-3.

 - Do M&M sampling exercise for mark-recapture

 - Go back to using RMark for closed pop lab?